citizenweb3/validatorinfo/docs/vinfo draft paper.md

 # Validator info: the return of the explorer

 ### TL;DR
-This document is a mixture of a white paper / user documentation for validatorinfo.com: validator-focused, multichain explorer, dashboard and aggregator for POS token holders and delegators.
-ValidatoriInfo offers unique insights into validator data.
+This document is a mixture of a white paper / user documentation for validatorinfo.com: validator-focused, multichain POW and POS explorer, dashboard and aggregator for token holders, miners and delegators.
+ValidatoriInfo offers unique insights into validator and minign pools data.
 It utilizes a mixture of user interaction, onchain data, social data, public good information, and visualizations - such as graphs, unique staking calculators, comparison tools, etc.

-With an aim to help the user navigate their landscape across the developing multichain world of validators.
-Interested target audiences, may include: any stakers, delegators, holders of proof of stake tokens, validators, researchers, data analytics and web3 enthusiasts.
+Our an aim to help the user navigate their landscape across the developing multichain world of validators and mining pools.
+And to make epxlorers an adoption tool, not a technical/analytical webiste.

+Interested target audiences, may include: any stakers, delegators, miners, holders of proof of stake tokens, holders of proof of work tokens, validators, minign pools, researchers, data analytics and web3 enthusiasts.

 The application will attempt to maximize retention tools and remain open source.
 Further, are a collection of ideas, calculations, and other `under the hood` detail, that may improve user experience.